danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 The pipeline we created in the previous step requires a <a href="https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/working-with-presets.html" target="_blank" rel="noopener noreferrer">preset</a> to work.
 Presets contain settings we want to be applied during the transcoding process.
 And lucky for us, AWS already has system presets to convert to MP3 files.

 In the web console, click on "Presets" and filter on the keyword "MP3".
-Select one and take note of its ARN and Preset ID--we'll also need these to configure our Lambda function later on.
+Select one and take note of its ARN and Preset ID--we'll also need these to configure the Lambda function.

 <figure>
   <img src="./img/preset.png" alt="Elastic Transcoder MP3 (128k) preset.">